 - Personal touch: An answering service that employs people can provide live voices to answer your calls.
 Callers generally prefer speaking with another person over a robot.

 - Professionalism: A professional answering service will answer your calls as you would!
-Call operators serve as an extension of your business for the duration of their call with your customers.
+Call operators serve as an extension of your business for the duration of their call with your customers and use proper call center etiquette.

 - Flexibility: Not every call follows the same script.
 Live call agents are able to assist a caller in many ways and in several situations without the same limitations that a robot would have.